Conctr/squirrel/README.md

 | *payload* | Table/Array | Yes      | A table or array of tables containing the data to be sent to Conctr.
 The keys in the table should correspond to fields from the model and the keys should be of type specified in the model |
 | *callback* | Function   | No       | Function to be called on response from Conctr.
 The function should take two arguements, *error* and *response*.
 See table below for more info |

+The callback will be called with the following arguments:

 | Callback Parameter | Data Type | Description |
 | ------------------ | --------- | ----------- |
 | *error* | String | An error message if there was a problem, or null if successful |